Chulachomklao Fort: History

-The Phra Chun Fort played a significant role in serving the country during the Franco-Siamese War.
-On the evening of 13 July 1893, the Ye Be Say (JB Say) which was a pilot-boat of two French Warships, the Inconstant and the Comet, was commanded by Captain Bory for sailing intruded into the Gulf of Thailand.
-Then, soldiers at the Phra Chun Fort decided to shoot the French boats till the pilot boat ran aground at Laem Phu Rai beach.
-After that, the existed French Ships hoisted their battle flags and bombarded the fort.
-Next, Thai soldiers tried to blast back with every canon, but the two warships still anchored in front of the French Embassy in Bangkok.
+The Phra Chun Fort played a significant role in serving the country during the 1893 Franco-Siamese crisis.
+On the evening of 13 July 1893 the Ye Be Say (JB Say), which was a pilot-boat for two french warships, was commanded by Captain Bory for sailing intruded into the Gulf of Thailand.
+Soldiers at the Phra Chun Fort decided to shoot the French boats till the pilot boat ran aground at Laem Phu Rai beach.
+After that, the French Ships hoisted their battle flags and bombarded the fort.
+Next, Thai soldiers tried to blast back with every canon.
 From this situation, many experts agreed that Thailand was inferior to the French because the Thai military force lacked the training of using the weapons.
 Another reason was that there was only one Thai soldier who was on duty at the fort which the other two were Danish who recently came to work in Thailand.
-Mr. Henry Norman, an expert on Eastern countries, said that "During the battle, these soldiers ran away, panting alternately at each gun.
-They ran up and down the stairs, switching between the firing base while trying not to fall into a hole, and ready to give orders in a language the Siamese soldiers do not understand."